danielmekuriaw/raven/README.md

 ### Setup Instructions

 **NOTE:** *Make sure you have properly installed Ruby on your terminal.
-Follow the instructions below after verifying that you have correctly installed ruby through the following command*
+Follow the instructions below after verifying that you have correctly installed ruby through the following command.
+It should return a Ruby version if you have Ruby installed.*

 ```Ruby
 ruby --version